Who’s Afraid of Judy Shelton?

 Mr. Krugman’s anxieties are even more perplexing considering the fact that the central bank hardly appears to be hesitant about cutting interest rates.
 The most recent comments by the Fed chairman, Jerome Powell, suggest an eagerness to cut rates even before inflation falls to the Fed’s target level.
 “The reason you wouldn’t wait to get to 2 percent to cut rates is that policy would be too late,” Mr. Powell told the press in December.

 Mr. Powell’s fervor to cut rates certainly comports with the cautionary words in our pages of economist Judy Shelton on December 4.
 “The Big Tease,” is the way the headline opened over her op-ed piece, “Will the Fed Enter the Fray as the 2024 Election Draws Near?”
 She reported on predictions that the Fed could lower rates by September.
-She also asked, in her inimitable way and ahead of the curve, whether this “could take on a political element.”
+She also asked, in her inimitable way and ahead of the curve, whether this could be “utilized to achieve political ends.”

 Ms. Shelton notes that “the presumption of independence between the actions of the nation’s central bank and the economic agenda of the White House” makes it “crude to ask” whether Mr. Powell et al “could end up choreographing an economic boost that serves to help the incumbent presidential candidate.”
 Mr. Krugman, on the other hand, has no such qualms about pushing for such a course.
 He makes Ms. Shelton look like a prophet.